-Many years ago when I became interested in photography, I started with an instamatic point and shoot camera that housed a cartridge of film that was accompanied by flash cubes should the need for flash photography arise.
-This camera produced prints or slides in square format, and all that was required on behalf of the user was to aim it at the subject matter and shoot.
+Many years ago when I became interested in photography, I started with an Instamatic point and shoot camera that housed a cartridge of film that was accompanied by flash cubes should the need for flash photography arise.
+This camera produced prints or slides in square format, and all that was required on behalf of the user was to aim it at the subject matter and as they say, “shoot”.
 What could be easier?
 No fussing with exposure, lenses or tripods.
 This is many a beginner photographer’s dream.
 I was satisfied with these images for a few years, until one day when viewing my prints which had recently been returned from the lab, I realized that the images presented to me did not accurately represent the subject matter I had photographed.
 At this point, I started making a series of tests with my camera to determine if it was defective and not operating properly.
 A few rolls/cartridges of film later, the same problems occurred.
-These included: improper colour balance and density of each image, over and underexposure, lack of sharpness, etc. I then made a trip to my local camera store presenting a question that many of my students to this day ask me particularly during this digital state of photography which is: “why do these prints not look like the scene or person at the time I made the exposure?”
+These included: improper colour balance and density of each image, over and underexposure, lack of sharpness, etc. I then made a trip to my local camera store presenting a question that many of my students to this very day ask me particularly during this digital state of photography which is: “why do these prints not look like the scene or person at the time I made the exposure?”
 Does this sound familiar to you?

 In my opinion, equipment can essentially be broken down into two categories: 1) levels of necessity, and 2) levels of convenience.
 The more time you invest behind a camera, the more sophisticated products you are most likely going to acquire in the future.
-The reason behind this simply stated is that you, a photographer, are maturing in your methods particularly when referring to pre-visualization of your subject matter and consequently, developing your own style of shooting/picture making.
+The reason behind this simply stated is that you, a photographer, are maturing in your methods particularly when referring to pre-visualization of your subject matter and consequently, developing your own style of picture making.
 At this point, you may discover that you will no longer be satisfied with the limitations of your present equipment, and be forced to upgrade equipment to produce imagery which more accurately reflects what you see in your mind’s eye before the shutter is released.
 On our next get-together, we will cover basic equipment that will deliver fine results at a moderate price range, and I’ll also touch on the second-hand market.